barcode-history/barcode-history/README.md

 Web link to the latest official specification document for the symbology, if any.

+#### Implementation Link 1

+Web link to a first sample implementation of an encoder and/or decoder for the symbology.

+#### Implementation Link 2

+Web link to a second sample implementation of an encoder and/or decoder for the symbology.

+#### Implementation Link 3

+Web link to a third sample implementation of an encoder and/or decoder for the symbology.

 #### ISO

 Whether or not the symbology has been documented in an ISO standard.